- About Us

 According to a study published two weeks ago in the International Journal of Molecular Sciences, researchers demonstrated a protective role of ascorbic acid on osteoarthritic osteoblasts.

 In this study, the research team isolated human osteoarthritic subchondral bone.
-They showed that vitamin C had a significant effect on cell proliferation and slightly larger percentages of alkaline phosphatase and osteocalcin.
+They showed that vitamin C had a significant effect on cell proliferation.
+And slightly larger percentages of alkaline phosphatase and osteocalcin.

 Vitamin C is a powerful antioxidant protection against excessive free radical formation that can cause cell death.
-Free radicals and oxidative stress play a significant role in the dysfunction and decreased the number of osteoblasts during aging.
+Free radicals and oxidative stress play a significant role in the dysfunction and decreased number of osteoblasts during aging.
 This study demonstrates that vitamin C can be used to counteract oxidative stress and increase the life span of osteoblasts.

-In addition, ascorbic acid is required for the hydroxylation of amino acids for the synthesis of collagen, and insufficiency is associated with defects in connective tissue repair.
+In addition, ascorbic acid is needed for the hydroxylation of amino acids for the synthesis of collagen, and insufficiency is associated with defects in connective tissue repair.
 Therefore, supplementing with nutrients such as collagen, glucosamine sulfate, and vitamin Care protection can help mitigate connective tissue degeneration associated with osteoarthritis.

 Site powered by Zeniark.
 All Rights Reserved 2022